equitable-equations/fqar/cran-comments.md

 0 errors | 0 warnings | 0 notes*

-* No notes locally, but winbuilder notes that this is a resubmission for an archived package (see next point)
+* No notes locally, but this is a resubmission for an archived package (see next point)

-* My apologies for the quick re-submissions.
-Following my last patch (0.4.2 in late September), the internet resource that this package interacts with had a series of problems, all now resolved by the owner.
-This package should now function according to CRAN manual guidelines.
+* This package was removed due to an example that threw an error when run without internet connectivity.
+I previously communicated with Uwe about this.
+The relevant functions have been re-structured so that all examples and tests now run without internet.
+I apologize for any extra work this might have caused you!

 * rhub::check_for_cran sometimes produces the following notes, which I understand to be noise: